Top 8 Sites to See on an Arches National Park Tour

 7. Elephant Butte

-What sets Elephant Butte above other attractions in Arches National Park is… its height!
-This massive butte is 5653 feet in height, making it the highest point in the whole park.
-If you have a fear of heights, this might not be a hike for you because it requires some rock climbing, scrambling, and rappelling!
+What sets Elephant Butte apart from other attractions in Arches National Park is its impressive height!
+Standing at 5,653 feet, it’s the highest point in the park.
+If you have a fear of heights, this might not be the hike for you, as it requires some rock climbing, scrambling, and rappelling.

-From the Ground: The Elephant Butte trail is only 1.6 miles roundtrip, but it is rated as difficult.
-This is because the trail requires canyoneering, rock scrambling, and climbing and rappelling if you are feeling up for it!
-For avid rock climbers, the routes are pretty easy- but if you are a novice to the sport you may find this area quite challenging!
-It is important to know your limits and skill level to keep yourself out of harm’s way.
+From the Ground: The Elephant Butte trail is only 1.6 miles round-trip, but it’s rated as difficult due to the canyoneering, rock scrambling, climbing, and rappelling required.
+For experienced rock climbers, the routes are relatively straightforward, but novice climbers may find this area quite challenging.
+Be sure to know your limits and skill level to stay safe.

 From the Air: If you wish to avoid any difficult and potentially dangerous canyoneering and climbing experiences, taking in the views of Elephant Butte from the air is your best bet!
-From the air, you will be able to more fully see the namesake of this incredible butte, and from multiple angles!
+From above, you can fully appreciate the scale of this incredible butte from multiple angles, making for a thrilling aerial experience!

 Elephant Butte seen on Arches National Park Hike